SERVICE-LEARNING IN S. KOREA (SUMMER 2024)

 - Selection committee will screen applications and select finalists

 - Finalists will be notified via email about the group interview

-- Finalist interviews will be completed no later then November 18th
+- Finalist interviews will be held 6-8pm on Wednesday, November 15th

 - A rank ordered waitlist will be kept in case any vacancies open after all selections are made - waitlist students chosen will be notified via email

 - Incomplete applications will not be reviewed